Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Spectral energy distribution modelling

-To study the influence of the SFH model on the estimated physical properties, such as M$_\star$, SFR or V-band attenuation (A$_V$), we perform three runs: 1) with the parametric DelayedBQ model (see Sec.~\ref{SEC:delayedBQ}), 2) with the NonParametric model (see Sec.~\ref{SEC:nonparam}) and 3) with the Regulator model (see Sec.~\ref{SEC:regulator}).
+To study the influence of the SFH model on the estimated physical properties, such as M$_\star$, SFR or V-band attenuation (A$_V$), we perform three runs: 1) with the parametric DelayedBQ model, 2) with the NonParametric model and 3) with the Regulator model.
 We keep all parameters not related to SFH the same between runs.
 The only ones that are different are the SFH variables that are module-dependent and the stellar population ages (depending on redshift).
 We summarise in the following the main methods and parameters used for our models, with explicit values detailed in the App.~\ref{APP:Cigale}.

 For the NonParametric module, we use \textit{nLevels} = 8, since it was tested that robust results can be achieved with $4\leq$ \textit{nLevels} $\leq 14$ \citep[][]{Leja19, Tacchella20, Lower20}.
 The \textit{lastBin} is set to 30~Myr following \cite{Leja19} and \cite{Ciesla23}.
 We make in total five iterations of each run with both stochastic SFH modules to test the stability of the results (see App.~\ref{APP:stabilityOfPhysics}).
 In each iteration, we set \textit{nModels} to 200.
 In total, we generate 1\,000 random sampled SFH models, each of them is tested in CIGALE.
 Thus, we have not only the best model (found by the least reduced $\chi^2$), but also a group of five iterations of the best models per stochastic SFH.
 In other words, each galaxy has five independent solutions within the same stochastic SFH model framework.
 We take advantage of that by checking the stability of the solution.
 Whenever we use all five solutions, we mention it explicitly in the text.
+According to our tests, splitting the CIGALE run into five smaller runs to sample more SFH models does not influence the results.
+More details can be found in App.~\ref{APP:stabilityOfPhysics}.

 For the Regulator module, we set \textit{nLevels} at 300.
 The number of time-steps in the Regulator model is not limited as much as in NonParametric, since the SFR changes are physically motivated.
 Although this number is arbitrary, it results in a time resolution that is always better than $\sim$45 Myr per step (depending on the formation redshift and the observation redshift).
 This is enough to distinguish, for example, fast quenchers (quenching time $<100$ Myr) from slow quenchers \citep[][]{Belli19, Tacchella22b}.
 The \textit{nModels} parameter, similarly to the NonParametric run, is tested in five iterations by 200 each, in total 1\,000 SFH models.
 The parameters regulating variability and time scales, \textit{sigmaReg, tauEq, tauFlow, sigmaDyn} and \textit{tauDyn}, were set at 1, 1300, 125, 0.07 and 35, respectively.
 These values are between the Milky Way analogue and the cosmic noon galaxy from \cite{Iyer24}.
 Since we expect a diverse galaxy population in our sample, we decide to make it a compromise, as checking all combinations is out of our computational capabilities and out of the scope of this study.